 Hoi An in Vietnam is a beautiful place to spend a few days, wandering its picturesque winding streets, hanging out on the long stretches of white sandy beach, or cycling through the surrounding paddy fields.
 One of the other pleasures of a visit here is all the fabulous Hoi An restaurants.

-For unforgettable Hoi An eating moments, I definitely recommend heading to the Central Market and sitting down with the locals to enjoy a bowl of piping hot Cau Lau; fighting through the masses to bag yourself a scrumptious Banh Mi at Banh Mi Phuong; and taking a load off in a coffee shop to partake in a Vietnamese coffee.
+For unforgettable Hoi An food moments, I definitely recommend heading to the Central Market and sitting down with the locals to enjoy a bowl of piping hot Cau Lau; fighting through the masses to bag yourself a scrumptious Banh Mi at Banh Mi Phuong; and taking a load off in a coffee shop to partake in a Vietnamese coffee.

 Named after the ubiquitous vegetable that graces menus around Vietnam, the Morning Glory menu is centred around Hoi An street food specialties, and family classics.
 Cao Lau and My Quang noodles are featured alongside White Rose dumplings and Banh Xeo (crispy pancakes), while more gourmet dishes include Pork Belly with Five Spice and Caramel Sauce and family favourites Smoky Eggplant with Minced Pork and Fresh Mackerel in Banana Leaf.
 All the dishes are freshly prepared in the central show kitchen, adding to the bustle of this laid-back cozy restaurant.